Seabagel/202011-ValorantMuffin/README.md

 7. After setting up an App on Discord Developer Portal,
    - Go to the root folder of the repository, and paste your Token inside `config/config.json`
    - There's an example file inside the config folder, rename it to `config.json`
+   - Give yourself a new prefix, in `prefix.json`, the default is `nega`
 8. Open the root folder again, and run `node .` or `npm start`

+# How to update:
+1. Once deployed, we can update it through `git`
+2. Reboot your device/server `sudo reboot` or switch off the machine
+   - Your bot will shut down, after rebooting, we have to start it again
+3. Then after rebooting, SSH to your device, then `cd ` to the MamaSlimes folder
+   - Then, we gotta update the code from GitHub
+4. `git fetch`, then `git pull`
+   - Fetch updates, then pulls the update to your folder
+5. `npm i`
+   - Install any updates to the node modules
+6. `npm run start &`
+   - Start the App again, and sends it to the background
+   - Double enter to jump outside the logs
+7. `disown -h`
+   - Disown the process, and let Linux manage it
+8. `exit`
+   - Properly exit from your SSH